 If your production had a long run it probably seems like a long time ago that you received your Grosh package.
 You were excited to receive it, open it up and get on with your production!

-Unless your production is not burdened with budgetary constraints, you will want to get the backdrop or drapery back to our facility on time to avoid any late fees.
+Unless your production is not burdened with budgetary constraints, you will want to return the rented backdrop or drapery back to our facility on time to avoid any late fees.

 To view a complete video of how to properly fold your backdrop for return, please click on the video below: